flare-foundation/fasset-closed-beta/README.md

 For each new scenario follow the steps below:
 1. `cd` into `fasset-closed-beta`,
 1. Run `init.sh`,
 1. Run `check.sh` to make sure your configuration is correct.
-The return must be
 ```
 Correct configuration setup! (agent ...)
 ```